-- The course will lay down the basic concepts and techniques of electrical engineering needed for advanced topics in AI. - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - It will help the students to perceive the engineering problems using the fundamental concepts in electrical engineering. - Another goal of the course is to provide connection between the concepts of electrical engineering, mathematics and computational thinking..
+- The course will lay down the basic concepts and techniques of electrical engineering needed for advanced topics in AI. - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - It will help the students to perceive the engineering problems using the fundamental concepts in electrical engineering. - Another goal of the course isto provide connection between the concepts of electrical engineering, mathematics, and computational thinking.

-CO1: To develop a basic understanding of the principles in electrical engineering.

-CO2: To introduce the state of the art computational techniques that can be employed to analyse the structured problems in electrical engineering.

-CO3: To enable the students to model engineering problems in the perspective of electrical engineering.
-CO4: To facilitate the students to understand the intricate connection between mathematics, electrical engineering and computational thinking.
+- CO1: Summarize a basic understanding of the principles in electrical engineering. - CO2: Implement the state-of-the-art computational techniques that can be employed to analyse the structured problems in electrical engineering. - CO3: Model engineering problems in the perspective of electrical engineering. - CO4: Illustrate the connection between mathematics, electrical engineering, and computational thinking.

-PO/PSO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO

-CO1 3 3 2 2 3 3 2 3 3
+CO1 3 3 2 2 3 1 - - 3 2 3 3 2 1 1

-CO2 3 3 3 3 3 2 3 2 3 3
+CO2 3 3 3 3 3 2 - - 3 2 3 3 2 3 2

-CO3 3 2 3 3 3 3 2 3 3
+CO3 3 2 3 3 3 2 2 - 3 2 3 3 2 2 3

-CO4 3 3 3 2 3 3 2 3 3
+CO4 3 3 3 2 3 2 2 - 3 2 3 3 3 3 2

-Fundamentals of solid-state physics- Fundamental electrical laws - Fundamental circuit elements: Charge, Voltage, and Current Resistance -Ohm's Law - Kirchoff's Voltage Law - Kirchoff's Current Law - Thevenin Equivalent Circuit - Norton Equivalent Circuit - Inductors and Capacitors - Impedance and AC Sinusoidal Signals - Operational Amplifiers - Semiconductor Devices - Transistors Circuits - Analog-to-Digital and Digital-to-Analog Conversion.
+Fundamentals of solid-state physics- Fundamental electrical laws - Fundamental circuit elements: Charge, Voltage, and Current Resistance -Ohm's Law - Kirchhoff's Voltage Law - Kirchhoff's Current Law - Thevenin Equivalent Circuit - Norton Equivalent Circuit - Inductors and Capacitors - Impedance and AC Sinusoidal Signals - Three Phase Power and Power Factor - Active and Reactive Power - Transformers - Introduction to generators and motors - Operational Amplifier - Fundamentals of Linear Control Systems.